rio/enabling-experimentation-talk/README.md

     code-server-8f88b9964-2ltzd  podinfo-6cb6fdb9c8-69tvm  GET         /               5     1ms     2ms     2ms       100.00%
     ```

-1. Open a new terminal by clicking the `+` button in the terminal tab.
+1. Keep linkerd top running and open a new terminal by clicking the `+` button in the terminal tab.

     ![New terminal](./assets/new-terminal.png)

-1. In this terminal run the curl command again you used previously to call the podinfo service.
+1. In this terminal run a variation of the curl command again you used previously to call the podinfo service.
     This time add `/status/500` to the curl command to let it fail and see that path show up in the linkerd output.

     ```bash